Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 Operations and Control Center

 (OCC).
 The OCC is responsible for operating the observatory.
-This includes activities such as preparing command loads, processing telemetry, attitude determination, monitoring health and safety, etc. OCC personnel utilize two major software environments, the On-line System (ONLS) and the Off-line System (OFLS).
+This includes activities such as preparing command loads, processing telemetry, attitude determination, and monitoring health and safety.
+OCC personnel utilize two major software environments, the On-line System (ONLS) and the Off-line System (OFLS).
 The ONLS deals primarily with real-time operations such as receiving telemetry and sending commands through the DSN.
 The OFLS deals with functions such as mission planning and supporting engineering analysis.
-The Software Maintenance Facility (SMF) which maintains the flight software is operated by Northrop Grumman Aerospace Systems (NGAS) and is located at the OCC.
+The Software Maintenance Facility (SMF), which maintains the flight software, is operated by Northrop Grumman Aerospace Systems (NGAS) and is located at the OCC.

 Chandra X-ray Center

 (CXC).
 The CXC is the focal point for service to the scientific community.
 The CXC is contracted to issue the Call for Proposals (CfP; https://cxc.harvard.edu/proposer/CfP/) and organize peer reviews.
 The CXC assists prospective observers in developing proposals, generates an observing plan from the proposals that are selected, and supplies data products to observers.
-The CXC performs on-orbit calibration and maintains the calibration database, produces response functions, etc. The CXC is responsible for providing limited assistance to observers, including software, for analyzing data.
+The CXC performs on-orbit calibration and maintains the calibration database, produces response functions, etc. The CXC is responsible for providing software and limited assistance to observers for analyzing data.
 The CXC is also responsible for archiving Chandra data.

 2.6.3 Commanding